 Even if you aren’t eligible for Help to Save, you should find out about other government-backed schemes such as Lifetime or Junior Isa.
 Both can give you an incentive to save.
 As can some Credit Union saving schemes.

 Not being eligible for this scheme is no excuse not to get into the habit of putting a little money by every month as soon as you receive your pay.
 Put a budget in place and aim to save the equivalent of 3-6 months of your expenses gradually.
 This ‘rainy day’ fund will help you when you desperately need cash.
-You’ll be able to avoid the interest rates and fees of short-term credit facilities.
+You’ll be able to avoid the interest rates and fees from a payday loan direct lender.

 We should welcome any scheme which encourages Britons to change their spending and saving habits.
 It’s quite possible that because of this scheme, people will get used to saving that they’ll continue long after it ends.

-Financial planning can result in significant savings in the long-term and avoid the use of online loans in times of emergencies.
+Financial planning can result in significant savings in the long-term and avoid the use of quick loans online in times of emergencies.
 What are you waiting for?
 Start saving today!